 To help support your ability to “think less” and save your willpower for important decisions, we recommend planning out your day the evening before or that morning—from what you will be wearing to what you will be eating at each meal.
 This will lead to healthier and more productive actions and decrease the chances of consuming fast food, skipping a workout, or even making poor decisions at the office.

 Although a routine that spans throughout an entire day is ideal, starting with a morning routine will set you up for success by maximizing productivity.
-Highly successful individuals such as Warren Buffet and Barbara Corcoran tribute a lot of their success to their daily morning routines!
+Highly successful individuals such as Warren Buffett and Barbara Corcoran credits much of their success to their daily morning routines!
 Understanding your biological clock, which we will discuss later, will allow you to get the most out of your morning routine in a way that best suits you.
 Four habits that many people incorporate into their morning routine include:

 - Wake up early, ready to attack the day!
 Hitting the snooze button on your alarm will only create stress and chaos as you rush out the door in the morning.

 - Get moving!
 Many successful individuals like Bob Iger and Sheryl Sandberg make sure to invest in their health by incorporating some level of movement into their morning routine, whether that be hitting the gym or going for a walk.

 - Recharge your motivation!
 This can be personalized to you but a few examples include reading, meditation, listening to a podcast, journaling, etc.

 - “Eat your frog!”
 A quote by Mark Twain suggests doing your most difficult task first thing in the morning when your mental energy is at its peak.